Arnold Schwarzenegger: Governor of California

 Wendy Leigh, who wrote an unofficial biography on Schwarzenegger, claims he plotted his political rise from an early age using the movie business and bodybuilding as the means to escape a depressing home.
 Leigh portrays Schwarzenegger as obsessed with power and quotes him as saying, "I wanted to be part of the small percentage of people who were leaders, not the large mass of followers.
 I think it is because I saw leaders use 100% of their potential – I was always fascinated by people in control of other people."
 Schwarzenegger has said that it was never his intention to enter politics, but he says, "I married into a political family.
 You get together with them and you hear about policy, about reaching out to help people.
 I was exposed to the idea of being a public servant and Eunice and Sargent Shriver became my heroes."
-Eunice Kennedy Shriver was the sister of John F. Kennedy, and mother-in-law to Schwarzenegger; Sargent Shriver is husband to Eunice and father-in-law to Schwarzenegger.

 Schwarzenegger cannot run for U.S. president as he is not a natural-born citizen of the United States.
 Schwarzenegger is a dual Austrian and United States citizen.
 He has held Austrian citizenship since birth and U.S. citizenship since becoming naturalized in 1983.
 Being Austrian and thus European, he was able to win the 2007 European Voice campaigner of the year award for taking action against climate change with the California Global Warming Solutions Act of 2006 and plans to introduce an emissions trading scheme with other US states and possibly with the EU.

 Because of his personal wealth from his acting career, Schwarzenegger did not accept his governor's salary of $175,000 per year.

-Schwarzenegger's endorsement in the Republican primary of the 2008 U.S. presidential election was highly sought; despite being good friends with candidates Rudy Giuliani and Senator John McCain, Schwarzenegger remained neutral throughout 2007 and early 2008.
+Schwarzenegger's endorsement in the Republican primaries of the 2008 presidential election was highly sought; despite being good friends with candidates Rudy Giuliani and Senator John McCain, Schwarzenegger remained neutral throughout 2007 and early 2008.
 Giuliani dropped out of the presidential race on January 30, 2008, largely because of a poor showing in Florida, and endorsed McCain.
 Later that night, Schwarzenegger was in the audience at a Republican debate at the Ronald Reagan Presidential Library in California.
 The following day, he endorsed McCain, joking, "It's Rudy's fault!" (in reference to his friendships with both candidates and that he could not make up his mind).
 Schwarzenegger's endorsement was thought to be a boost for Senator McCain's campaign; both spoke about their concerns for the environment and economy.

 In its April 2010 report, Progressive ethics watchdog group Citizens for Responsibility and Ethics in Washington named Schwarzenegger one of 11 "worst governors" in the United States because of various ethics issues throughout Schwarzenegger's term as governor.